OgGhostJelly/ogj-ferium/README.md

 ### Managing Mods

-You can list out all the mods in your current profile by running `ferium list`.
-If you want to see more information about them, you can use `ferium list -v` or `ferium list --verbose`.
+You can list out all the mods in your current profile by running `ogj-ferium list`.
+If you want to see more information about them, you can use `ogj-ferium list -v` or `ogj-ferium list --verbose`.

-You can remove any of your mods using `ferium remove`; just select the ones you would like to remove using the space key, and press enter once you're done.
+You can remove any of your mods using `ogj-ferium remove`; just select the ones you would like to remove using the space key, and press enter once you're done.
 You can also provide the names, IDs, or slugs of the mods as arguments.

 > [!TIP]
 > Older versions did not have the ability to remove mods by their slug, since it wasn't stored in the config.
 If you are upgrading from an older version, you will initially not be able to remove mods by their slugs.
-You can run `ferium list -v` to load the slugs into the profile.
+You can run `ogj-ferium list -v` to load the slugs into the profile.

 > [!IMPORTANT]
 > Both mod names and GitHub repository identifiers are case insensitive.
-> Mod names with spaces have to be given in quotes (`ferium remove "ok zoomer"`) or the spaces should be escaped (usually `ferium remove ok\ zoomer`, but depends on the shell).
+> Mod names with spaces have to be given in quotes (`ogj-ferium remove "ok zoomer"`) or the spaces should be escaped (usually `ogj-ferium remove ok\ zoomer`, but depends on the shell).

 #### Check Overrides